 As a Psychology major, you may wish to pursue graduate or professional studies in psychology, medicine, and the law.
 In addition, you may be interested in graduate degrees in social work, business administration, and hotel and restaurant management.

 If you wish to pursue graduate or professional school in psychology or medicine, you might choose a minor in biology, chemistry, or mathematics.
 Should you intend to go to law school, you might elect a minor in business, economics, or political science.
 If you are a Psychology student with a double major, or a Psychology major who is a member of the Honors College, your minor option chosen should be the Honor's Thesis.

 Undergraduate Advisors are here to help students enrolled in the Department of Psychology.
 Please visit the advising appointments page for information on how to make an appointment with your psychology advisor.

-Advisor 1 (Department Lead) - Linda Canales email@example.com
+Advisor II - Linda Canales email@example.com

-Advisor 1 - Gregory Rhodes firstname.lastname@example.org
+Advisor I - Carrie Smith firstname.lastname@example.org

 Students may submit a Student Concern Form if they feel an issue with a certain psychology course, instructor or staff member is not being addressed.
 Please download the Student Concern Form and submit it to the front desk staff in room 124 or room 126 in the Heyne Building.